ebanx/woocommerce-gateway-ebanx/README.md

 ### Do you want to contribute?

 We've put together all the information you'll need on [CONTRIBUTING.md](https://github.com/ebanx/woocommerce-gateway-ebanx/blob/master/CONTRIBUTING.md).
 Also, we always try to keep this file updated and with as much information as possible.
-If you want to help us with this file or with any coding issue, we would really appreciate it :heart:
+If you want to help us with this file or with any coding issue, we would really appreciate it. :heart:

 ### Are you a Merchant?